-Tracking Community Water
+Tracking Drinking Water

 The drinking water data used in the Tracking Network are gathered as part of the water quality monitoring requirements set out by the U.S. Environmental Protection Agency (EPA) and state agencies.
 Tracking Network data are the only set of consistent drinking water quality data nationwide.
 While they are not gathered specifically to assess the level of exposure or to track changes in water quality over time, they can be used to determine the potential for public health impacts from contaminant levels of concern.